-With the 2020 Summer Olympics on the horizon, we're feeling a bit nostalgic about past Games and the athletes who keep us coming back for more.
+With the 2021 Summer Olympics officially underway, we're feeling a bit nostalgic about past Games and the athletes who keep us coming back for more.
 One of the questions on our minds lately: which country has the most Summer Olympic medals of all time?

 While you could probably guess that the United States stands in the lead, you may be surprised to learn that the US has more than double the overall medals of its nearest competitor.
 The International Olympic Committee doesn't publish all-time results — only those for individual Games and sports — but according to Wikipedia's tabulation (so, you know, take the exact tallies with a grain of salt), the US has won a total of 2,522 medals at the Summer Olympics over the years.
 Of those medals, 1,022 are gold, 795 are silver, and 705 are bronze.